hoangpham95/src-pdf/README.md

 TODO:
 - Writing a configure file to help user install the miktex (if user doesn't have it)
 - Adding a feature of reading the README file (author, copyright, project name, etc.)

+USAGE:
+- To cleanup the folder, call "make clean".

+- To compile the source code, call
+ "make"
+- After compiling, call "./main" to start generating the tex file
+- Finally, call "make compile" and you will have the file "generated.pdf" in the folder you are working with